koraytugay/koraytugay.github.io/content/various/maven.md

 - What is the difference between `-DskipTests` and `-Dmaven.test.skip=true`?
 Visit [this](https://maven.apache.org/surefire/maven-surefire-plugin/examples/skipping-tests.html) page to find out.
 - Do you want to create a jar with dependencies.
 Start [here](https://maven.apache.org/plugins/maven-assembly-plugin/usage.html).
+- The Surefire plugin is Maven's unit testing plugin, the default behavior of Surefire is to look for all classes ending in `Test` in the test source directory and to run them as JUnit tests.
+The Surefire plugin can also be configured to run TestNG unit tests.

 ## Cheat Sheet